 So all in all, my experiences travelling to Djibouti weren’t that great.
 Maybe it was just because I went in December 2017 – one month earlier than Lonely Planet recommended.
 My guess is that the Lonely Planet writers were on a sponsored trip in the country and didn’t see the imbalance between the price and what is offered in Djibouti.
-I am not totally cheap but I wouldn’t see the point in spending such insane amounts of money on activities that are offered in other countries as well (you could do a cruise to Antarctica for the price of visiting the three main sights of Djibouti including a decent, not luxurious, hotel)
+I am not totally cheap but I wouldn’t see the point in spending such insane amounts of money on activities that are offered in other countries as well.
+You could do a cruise to Antarctica for the price of visiting the three main sights of Djibouti.

 Have any of you been travelling to Djibouti?
 What was your experience?
 Let me know in the comment section.